 With the recent explosion in the interest in Bitcoins and the attendant smaller coins, there are several misgivings that surround the evolution and future of the Digital Currency System (DCS).
 This article is a semi-scholarly attempt to dispel some of those myths.
-It is semi-scholarly from the stand point that it addresses some of the underlying technical principles, and simultaneously tries to make it informative for a lay person.
-The article first describes a brief history of the modern banking system, followed by some of the technical details of the digital currency operation, such as, block chain, mining, and currency exchanges.
+It is semi-scholarly from the standpoint that it addresses some of the underlying technical principles, and simultaneously tries to make it informative for a lay person.
+The article first describes a brief history of the modern banking system, followed by some of the technical details of the Digital Currency Trading operation, such as blockchain, mining, and currency exchanges.
 The objective here is to provide sufficient information such that it fosters interest in the reader to reach out to Platinum Trading Institute (PTI) mentors for further edification.

 1.0 The Modern Currency System (MCS):

 The bartering system for services and goods seem to have come to an end simultaneously in India and Greece, circa 600 BCE with the introduction of stamped metal coins.
 The Middle East also saw the use of silver and silver coins in and around the first century A.D. with gradual evolution into the first paper currencies introduced by Chinese in the 7th century A.D.
 In a further evolutionary cycle, the current Modern Banking System was developed in Genoa, when Casa di Giorgio founded the first bank to repay the Genoa’s debts to its eight most powerful speculators, who had loaned enormous amount of monies to the City.
 Since then, the banking system has evolved into the behemoth – that we know today.

 The success of the MCS is rooted in what is called the fractional system of banking, where a local or the sovereign-bank controls the flow of monies through fractional lending.
 This process, in general pumps monies into the economy – fueling the business engine of the community, nation, or the world.
 The primary disadvantages of the MCS are: